Upow1234/Animalation-SC/README.md

 Trigger playback can be pre-set to begin as soon as trigger recording ends.
-Trigger playback can be pre-set by pressing the trigger playback button before the end of the trigger recording
+Trigger playback can be pre-set by pressing the trigger playback button before the end of the trigger recording.

 Example:
 Press the record trigger key to get ready to record triggers.